matloff/fastStat/README.md

 ## <a name="lin">Lesson LIN:  Predictive Modeling -- Linear</a>

-One can show that (X,Y) has a multivariate normal distribution, then the following attributes hold:
+As noted, if (X,Y) has a multivariate normal distribution, then the following attributes hold:

 * linearity of the regresion function:  &mu;(t) is linear in t